Automattic/wp-calypso/packages/i18n-calypso/README.md

 ## Some Background

-I18n accepts a language-specific locale json file that contains the whitelisted translation strings for your JS project, uses that data to instantiate a [Tannin](https://github.com/aduth/tannin) instance, and exposes a single `translate` method with sugared syntax for interacting with Tannin.
+I18n accepts a language-specific locale json file that contains the list of allowed translation strings for your JS project, uses that data to instantiate a [Tannin](https://github.com/aduth/tannin) instance, and exposes a single `translate` method with sugared syntax for interacting with Tannin.

 ### Key Hashing